11 Fascinating Monarch Butterfly Facts

 How Fast Do Monarch Butterflies Fly?

 It’s all about speed for these butterflies.
 Monarch butterflies can flap their wings up to 12 times a second when flying at their fastest.
 Give these butterflies a boost by adding monarch-friendly nectar flowers to your garden.

+Here’s a fun monarch butterfly fact.
 These amber beauties could fly circles around other species.
 Monarch butterflies fly a long distance during fall migration, farther than any other tropical butterfly—up to 3,000 miles.
-Discover how magical monarch migration can be.
+Painted lady butterflies also migrate.

 Monarchs Have a Great Sense of Direction

 Monarch butterflies don’t need a GPS to locate their migration destination.
 Many of the gorgeous travelers find their way to the same exact location, perhaps even to one particular tree, where previous generations have wintered before.
-Use this monarch migration map to track the epic journey.
+Use this monarch migration map to track their epic journey.